 The Arts Scene

 Asheville's artistic spirit is palpable, visible in its numerous galleries, studios, and public art installations.
+This vibrant district is home to hundreds of artists working in a variety of mediums, from painting and sculpture to ceramics and glassblowing.
 The River Arts District, located along the French Broad River, is a must-visit for art lovers.
-This vibrant district is home to hundreds of artists working in a variety of mediums, from painting and sculpture to ceramics and glassblowing.
 Visitors can explore the studios, meet the artists, and even participate in workshops.

 Outdoor Activities

 Surrounded by the stunning Blue Ridge Mountains, Asheville is an outdoor enthusiast's paradise.
-The Blue Ridge Parkway, a scenic road that winds through the mountains, offers breathtaking views and access to numerous hiking trails.
+Also, the Blue Ridge Parkway, a scenic road that winds through the mountains, offers breathtaking views and access to numerous hiking trails.
 Popular hiking spots include Mount Mitchell, the highest peak east of the Mississippi River, and Craggy Gardens, known for its rhododendron blooms.

 For those seeking more adventurous activities, Asheville offers opportunities for rock climbing, mountain biking, and whitewater rafting.
 The French Broad River, which flows through the city, is a popular spot for kayaking and canoeing.
 With its mild climate and diverse terrain, Asheville is a year-round destination for outdoor recreation.